AdrKacz/IA-BDI/README.md

 Go to [itch - Spaceship Simulation](https://adrkacz.itch.io/spaceship-simulation), and click **Run project**.

-*There is a space under the project to let you write any suggestion you can have.*
+*You can write any suggestion you have below the project.*

 ### I want to edit and run the project